dustinpfister/blog_posts/_posts/linux-tar.md

 ## 2 - Conclusion

 That will be it for now when it comes to the Linux tar command, and compressing as well as extracting files with it.
 I do get around to editing and expanding my content on Linux now and then, but for now I wanted to at least cover some of the basics when it comes to this command.
+One other option that I have wrote a blog post on thus far would be the l[inux unar option](/2023/07/03/linux-unar/) which is a great tool for extracting formats like that of rar and 7zip.